 - Go early – lines do form as the day goes on.
 If your kids are like mine, they’ll probably be awake early anyway.

 - Eat in advance or after touring.
-There are no restaurants on any of the mansion properties.
+There are no restaurants on any of the mansion properties, and you’ll have to drive to any nearby restaurants.

 Looking to find restaurants in the Newport area?
 I’d recommend the following: